arjunQ21/imoolators/readme.md

 * Extract downloaded file and rename extracted folder "imoolators-master" to "**imoolators**".
 * You can place extracted folder anyhwere on the system.
 For now lets do it at *D:\CustomPrograms\\*

-    If you have followed correctly, the path to imoolators.js will then be *D:\CustomPrograms\imoolators\imoolators.js*
+    If you have followed correctly, then you should see a file "imoolators.js" at *D:\CustomPrograms\imoolators\\*

 * Make sure your environment variable **PATH** contains path to Node.js.
 You can confirm it by opening a new command window and running